 Learn more about the ghosts of the Cashtown Inn

 The Inn itself is haunted by the spirits of these snipers, especially in the attic.
-A Union soldier has also been seen carrying a wounded comrade down the stairs to the basement where ghostly singing can be heard.
+A Union soldier is also seen carrying a wounded comrade down the stairs to the basement where ghostly singing can be heard.

 Rooms at the inn are decorated in Victorian antiques and have big four-poster beds available for guests, which adds to the experience.
 The inn also holds ghost presentations for guests and visitors.